 How do I issue and file a Form 1099-MISC?

-The easiest and fastest way to do this is online using a site like 1099online.com.
+The easiest and fastest way to do this is online using a site like 1099online.com or tax1099.com.
 Programs like QuickBooks, FreshBooks, and Xero can help you track expenses and then file 1099’s with the IRS.
 If you run payroll through a program like Gusto, you can also track independent contracts and have Gusto file the required tax forms for you.

 - Make a list of those who meet the reporting requirements for receiving a Form 1099-MISC.